Slackadays/Clipboard/README.md

 You'll be able to remember anything, anytime, anywhere at the mere press of a button.
 It's like having a new, ridonkuliciously smart second brain always by your side.

-Just let the features speak for themselves.
+Just let the features speak for themselves!

 - Copy text, files, directories, pipes, _anything_,
 - Get an _infinite_ number of temporary or persistent clipboards,